fromgate/FontPacker/README.md

 # FontPacker
-Utility to create fontpack for Minecraft
+Utility to create fontpack for Minecraft.

+Usage:
+`fontpack [FontPackName]`